Michaelvidal305/SQL_SWIGGY_SALES/README.md

 **Central fact table:**

-  -fact_swiggy_orders → Price_INR, Rating, Rating_Count, foreign keys to all dimensions
+  -fact_swiggy_orders → Price, Rating, Rating_Count, foreign keys to all dimensions

 Populate each dimension with distinct data from the cleaned source and load fact table with all keys resolved.